tuxies-wiki-team/tuxies-wiki/docs/notes/about/contributions/guidelines.md

 ### **Code Structure**

-In some we encounter usage of multiple formatting tools such as [details](#details--collapse) and [steps](#steps) within one another.
+In some we encounter usage of nested formatting tools such as [details](#details--collapse) and [steps](#steps) within one another.
 In similar cases, we should always follow the rule of adding an additional ":" to the outer tool.
 Below is an example illustrating this point.

 ::::::details See code..